magellanrose/Weather_5-Day_Forecast/README.md

 # Weather_5-Day_Forecast

 ## Description
 This is a app that will display the weather every time you enter a city any where around the world.
 It will also display the wind speed and humidity in the city that was searched as well.
+It will also display all the cities you searched and save them to local storage.

 ## Repository
 https://github.com/magellanrose/Weather_5-Day_Forecast